showyourworklab/c2pa-ui/README.md

 ### Svelte
 The `svelte` package exports a Svelte component for the Show Your Work C2PA UI.
 Run `npm run svelte:dev` to develop locally.

+### Common
+The `common` package contains shared assets to be used by the `react` and `svelte` packages to remain continuity between them and improve the ease of updating each.
+These assets include constant variables, i18n strings, helper functions, and CSS styles.

 ### Docs
 The `docs` package builds a simple landing page displaying install instructions for both the `react` and `svelte` packages and links to the demo subpages from the `react` and `svelte` packages, displaying examples of the components.
 The `docs` package also builds a demo article page deployed to `/article`.
 Run `npm run docs:dev` to develop locally.

-### Common
-The `common` package contains shared assets to be used by the `react` and `svelte` packages to remain continuity between them and improve the ease of updating each.
-These assets include constant variables, i18n strings, helper functions, and CSS styles.
+> Note: When the `syw-react` and `syw-svelte` libraries are importable outside this environment `docs` should be spun off into it's own repository/webpage.

 ## Usage